 1. Curly Hair Perm

-A perm can enhance your natural curl pattern, making it more consistent or defined.
+A perm can enhance your natural curl hair, making it more consistent or defined.
 Alternatively, those with natural curls can change to a looser style, like beachy waves, with a perm.
 It’s all about the technique your stylist uses to create your new hair texture.

 2. Wavy Hair Perm